Claude Pepper: U.S. House

 In 1962, Pepper was elected to the United States House of Representatives from a newly created liberal district around Miami and Miami Beach established due to population growth in the area, becoming one of very few former United States Senators in modern times (the only other examples being James Wolcott Wadsworth Jr. from New York, Hugh Mitchell from Washington, Alton Lennon from North Carolina, Garrett Withers from Kentucky, and Magnus Johnson from Minnesota) to be elected to the House after their Senate careers.
 (Matthew M. Neely from West Virginia and Charles A. Towne from New York via Minnesota were also elected to the House after their Senate careers, but they had been elected to the House before their Senate careers as well.)

 Pepper remained a member of the House until his death in 1989, rising to chair of the powerful Rules Committee in 1983.
 Despite a reputation as a leftist in his youth, Pepper turned staunchly anti-communist in the last third of his life, opposing Cuban leader Fidel Castro and supporting aid to the Nicaraguan Contras.
 Pepper voted in favor of the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.
-Pepper would be the only Representative from Florida who would vote in favor of the Civil Rights Act of 1964.
+Pepper was the only Representative from Florida who voted in favor of the Civil Rights Act of 1964.